Unreal II: The Awakening: Gameplay

-Gameplay

 XMP is a team-based game, where the players are split into two teams, red and blue.
 Both teams have a base with an Artifact Node.
 Each Artifact Node initially contains two Artifacts.
 The main objective is to steal the enemy's Artifacts and then register them at the Artifact Node belonging to the player's own team, but a team can also win by capturing and holding all generators, effectively draining the enemy team's energy.

 Energy is required for almost everything in the game: weapons, vehicles and even the player's advanced movements.
 Autonomous mechanical defenses (so-called "Deployables") consume the most energy.
 Without energy, registering the enemy's Artifacts as their own cannot be done.
 Each map has a number of Generators which can be hacked by each team to provide energy.
 There are two separate supplies of Energy a player is concerned with: their team's Energy supply (the tall blue bar to the extreme lower right of the HUD) and their personal Energy reserve (the short yellow bar to the immediate left of the team energy bar).
 The personal Energy reserve is depleted when performing any of the 'advanced' functions of the game; i.e. hacking an object, deploying a turret or a mine, healing a teammate or activating jump jets.
 Some things, however, draw directly from the team's energy reserve, such as deployed turrets, or driving or firing from a vehicle.
 The player's personal reserve is refilled from the team's energy bank; therefore, if every team member 'spends' their energy frivolously, the team will soon find itself without defenses, vehicles, or even a place to register stolen artifacts.
 For this reason, a player should handle their energy responsibly, at least until their team has enough Generators under its control to support multiple energy-intensive activities.